rpriam/dataepi/README.md

-The code is an adaptation of the one writen when working at chu of cayenne (09/2019-08/2020) for helping medical students with their analysis and report from data and statistics. <br /> Without such code, the biostatistician has to redo this each time to help someone, but this is also part of epidemilogy because the non mathematical epidemiology does not work on epidemy but on the data from hospital hence its includes (applied and informal) statistics.
+The code is an adaptation of the one writen when working at chu of cayenne (09/2019-08/2020) for helping medical students with their analysis and report from data and statistics. <br /> Without such code, the biostatistician has to redo this each time to help someone, but this is also part of epidemilogy because the non mathematical epidemilogy does not work on epidemy but on the data from hospital hence its includes (applied and informal) statistics.